Skip to content

 As a result, if you hit the back button from Site’ B’, you will still be navigated to a page of this site rather than being taken to Site ‘A’.
 Some websites also use redirection to keep users encapsulated within their offering’s ecosystem.

-All these results in your few (unintentional) extra seconds of interaction with that site which ultimately translates to an upscale in the trajectory of their income.
-In this regard, the Chromium developers have rolled out an update that would effectively prevent sites from redirection or the execution of the PushState Command.
+In this regard, the Chromium developers have rolled out an update that effectively prevents sites from redirecting or executing the PushState Command.

 Chrome has a built-in feature that supports enabling or disabling pop-ups and redirection.
 When you enable the pop-up blockers and stop redirection, the back button hijacking is force stopped.